 [Regulation 40 amended in Gazette 19 May 1989 p.
 1495.]

-41. Riding vehicles, etc., on jetties or premises
+41. Riding vehicles etc. on jetties or premises

 No person shall ride or drive any horse or bicycle, motor car, or other vehicle upon or along any jetty or premises, or any pathway or other way used in connection with the jetty or premises of the Department without the permission of the officer in charge of the jetty.